telerik/blazor-docs/introduction.md

 ## List of Components

-Blazor is still an experimental technology and the component suite is new.
+Blazor is still a new technology and the component suite is young.
 We are constantly working on adding new features and components.

 At the moment, the following components are available: